 Day 1 – Travel Day & Tokyo

 Touch down at Narita International airport…let the fun begin!
 Or not.
 Flying into Tokyo isn’t terrible, but it isn’t great either.
 Depending on where you’re coming from, you may also be terribly jet lagged.
 If that’s you and you’re on a 2-week schedule, consider an extra day to take it easy in Tokyo.
 Anyway, flights generally start arriving mid-day at Narita, so by the time you get through customs, immigration, and get your luggage, it is already afternoon.
-Chances are once you get into the city, you can simply walk around in the vicinity of your hotel and still manage to have some fun.
+Once you get into the city, you can simply walk around in the vicinity of your hotel and still manage to have some fun.

 Day 2 – Northern Tokyo